zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_crypto_integration_guide.rst

   cipher/hash/MAC/generator operations, a context is associated to the handle provided during the setup phase, and is explicitly cleared only following a termination or an abort
-- ``tfm_crypto_secure_api.c`` : This module implements the PSA Crypto API client interface exposed to the Secure Processing Environment
+- ``tfm_crypto_api.c`` : This module implements the PSA Crypto API client interface exposed to users.
 - ``tfm_crypto_api.c`` :  This module is contained in ``interface/src`` and
   implements the PSA Crypto API client interface exposed to the  Non-Secure Processing Environment.